Sup2point0/Assort/Yu-Gi-Oh!/cards/readme.md

 [^create]: ‘create’ here means either that the card exists (or did exist at some point) on [DuelingBook<sup>↗</sup](https://duelingbook.com).

+You probably notice a lot of cards with similar or half-identical names to existing cards – yeah that’s intentional, I really enjoy making parodies of existing cards fsr ;P

 > [!Tip]
 > [Linked]() cards have their own individual pages.